Edwin Savundra: Death and Funeral

 On January 13, 2023, Savundra died at Mercy Hospital in Buffalo, New York.
 Prayer vigils were held in Visuvamadu, Sri Lanka, his home country, where he had touched the lives of numerous individuals.
 Additionally, visitation and a mass took place in Toronto, Canada, attended by his family, friends, and former students, some of whom are now priests.
-The funeral mass was held at the Church of the Nativity in Cleveland, Minnesota, officiated by His Excellency, The Most Reverend Bernard Hebda, Archbishop of the Roman Catholic Archdiocese of Saint Paul and Minneapolis, followed by burial at Marysburg Cemetery, in accordance with Fr.
+The funeral mass was held at the Church of the Nativity in Cleveland, Minnesota, officiated by His Excellency, The Most Reverend Bernard Hebda, Archbishop of the Archdiocese of Saint Paul and Minneapolis, followed by burial at Marysburg Cemetery, in accordance with Fr.
 Edwin Savundra's wish, on January 26, 2023.
 The Requiem Mass was also held in Sri Lanka.